 If you are coming to visit the Museum, you will need to board a shuttle at Ford Island which was once a former Naval Air Station and National Historic Landmark located in the middle of Pearl Harbor.
 When you are at the island, you can still see the 158-foot control tower, to the World War II-era hangars having the aircraft collection of the museum, signs of the attack that was launched by the Japanese Forces.

 You will get the chance to watch a 12-minute film that will help you to know more about the events of December 7th 1941.
 Upon visiting the main exhibit area of Hangar 37, you can see the real World War II-era planes such as the Japanese Zero and a Stearman N2S-3.
 It is even more exciting to see the cockpit in interactive flight simulator where you can experience the virtual dogfight.
 We provide the assistance of friendly and experienced guides who will take you on an unforgettable guided Aviator’s Tour.
 You will get to know a lot about the behind-the-scenes look at the inner workings of Hangar 79 and the past.

-Pacific Aviation Museum Tour Highlights:
+Pearl Harbor Aviation Museum Tour Highlights:

 - Aircraft Collection

 - Hangar 37